Forest School Principles

 13. FS calls for educators to utilize place-based, play-based, emergent, inquiry-based & experiential learning approaches toward connecting children to nature.

-Sally Anderson is trained through Forest Schools Canada & was the first person from the United States to become a qualified FSC Forest School Practitioner.
+Sally Stevens is trained through Forest Schools Canada & was the first person from the United States to become a qualified FSC Forest School Practitioner.

-SOL Forest School Director Sally Anderson with acclaimed author Richard Louv who wrote the ground-breaking book Last Child in the Woods (2005) which was responsible for accelerating the Nature and Forest School movement in the U.S.
+SOL Forest School Director Sally Stevens with acclaimed author Richard Louv who wrote the ground-breaking book Last Child in the Woods (2005) which was responsible for accelerating the Nature and Forest School movement in the U.S.